aleshaleksey/fansys23/08-spell-list.md

 |Concentration|local|
 |Save|-|

-**Description**: Summons a level I water sprite to faithfully serve and fight for you.
+**Description**: Summons a [level I water sprite](monsters-npcs/spirits.md#water-sprite) to faithfully serve and fight for you.
 The sprite communicates with its summoner and other water spirits and is intelligent enough to understand gestures of other mortal entities.

 **Special**: You can only have one summon at any one time.

+**Limitation**: If a water sprite does not end its turn in contact with a body of water, wet ground, rain, mist or other source of water it returns to whence it came and the spell ends.

 **Upcast**: For every MP dice added (12MP dice for global), the sprite gains two levels.